-3. Lunch Detention (Grades 7-12)
+3. Detention (Grades 7-12)

-- Teachers and the Principal have full authority to assign Lunch Detention to students as necessary to correct misbehavior. - Students report to the assigned detention room from 11:15 AM 11:45 PM. - Students may not go uptown, to the cafeteria, or use the vending machines.
+- Teachers and the Principal have full authority to assign Detention to students as necessary to correct misbehavior. - Students report to the assigned detention room from 7:00 AM 7:30 AM for Morning Detention, and 11:15 AM 11:45 PM for Lunch Detention. - Students may not go uptown, to the cafeteria, or use the vending machines.
 A tray will be provided from the cafeteria for the student to eat in the library.